fuguanqi/brita/README.md

 Text Aesthetic is measured on a Simiplified Chinese LIWC Service, [TextMind](http://ccpl.psych.ac.cn/textmind/).
 File text.py provides a spider to query for the number of words belonging to caregory "perception" which is used for measuring text aesthetic score.

 ## Bounce Rate Prediction
-Bounce Rate canbe predicted by Model 2 or 3, based on Image & Text Aesthestics.
+Bounce Rate can be predicted by Model 2 or 3, based on Image & Text Aesthestics.

 ## Usage
 An example calling this module is given by example.py